Homburg, Saarland: Geography

 Homburg is located in the northern part of the Saarpfalz district, bordering Rhineland-Palatinate.
 It is 16 km from Neunkirchen and 36 km from Saarbrücken.

 The city districts are situated in the Blies valley or on its tributaries Erbach, Lambsbach and Schwarzbach.

 Homburg is composed of Homburg center and nine city districts: Beeden, Bruchhof-Sanddorf, Einöd, Erbach, Jägersburg, Kirrberg, Reiskirchen, Schwarzenbach and Wörschweiler.

 Einöd includes: Einöd, Ingweiler and Schwarzenacker; Jägersburg includes Jägersburg, Altbreitenfelderhof and Websweiler; Erbach includes Erbach, Lappentascherhof and Johannishof.

 Demographics

 Actual (as of 1 August 2022):

 History

-The Hohenburg Castle, nowadays a ruin, was in the 12th Century the seat of the counts of Homburg.
-In 1330 the village received the town status (Stadtrecht) by Louis the Bavarian.
+Hohenburg Castle, nowadays a ruin, was the seat of the counts of Homburg in the 12th century.
+In 1330 the village received town status (Stadtrecht) from Louis the Bavarian.

 Politics

 Since the administration reform 1974 Homburg has a Lord Mayor, before that it used to have a Mayor.

 Rüdiger Schneidewind (SPD) has been Lord Mayor of Homburg since October 1, 2014.